LilacTree/partner-gifter/README.md

 `partnergifter find` - finds out the item id of the gift

 ## Installation
-- put `partner-gifter` folder into `mods` folder
+- Put `partner-gifter` folder into `mods` folder
-- put files in `defs` into `node_modules\tera-data\protocol\` folder
+- Put files in `defs` into `node_modules\tera-data\protocol\` folder
-- put files in `opcodes` into `node_modules\tera-data\map\` folder
+- Put files in `opcodes` into `node_modules\tera-data\map\` folder

 ## Notes
-- if there are no opcodes for your region, get them yourself using https://github.com/SoliaRdi/PacketsLogger
+- If there are no opcodes for your region, get them yourself using https://github.com/SoliaRdi/PacketsLogger
-- modify the config file to customize settings
+- Modify the config file to customize settings
-- modify the gifts file to customize which gifts to use
+- Modify the gifts file to customize which gifts to use